ClementineOldfield/barrio-rails-app/README.md

 #### 1. What is the need (i.e. challenge) that you will be addressing in your project?

 We were tasked to create a two-sided marketplace as an assessment for Coder Academy´s second term.
 The product was to incorporate authentication and authorisation systems, file uploading capability (images),a payment system, and the appropriate gems.
 It was then to be deployed to Heroku or AWS.

 Working within the specifications provided, we decided to build a community focused, "Trading Post"-like application.

+With the growing amount of mass-produced products and on-demand online shoppping, there can sometimes be a lack of personal touch and community in the everyday experience of today.
+Our application, Barrio (the Spanish word for Neighbourhood) aims to utilize the technology of today whilst maintaining the sense of close community you get from buying local produce from local businesses.

+Being a two-sided marketplace, Barrio will allow people to act both as entrepreneur and customer on the same platform.

 #### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?